kotori-y/Scopy/README.md

 ## Acknowledgement

-*Thanks to my lovely mate, [Ziyi](https://github.com/Yangziyi1997), for assisting me to complete the writing of document and article*
+*Thanks to my lovely mate, [Ziyi](https://github.com/Yangziyi1997), for assisting me to complete the writing of document and article.*